Medically reviewed by Drugs.com. Last updated on Jun 18, 2019.

 Tedizolid: May enhance the hypertensive effect of Sympathomimetics.
 Tedizolid may enhance the tachycardic effect of Sympathomimetics.
 Monitor therapy

-Frequency not defined: Ocular: Blurred vision, discomfort, intraocular pressure increased, irritation, lacrimation, mydriasis, punctuate keratitis, redness
+Frequency not defined: Ophthalmic: Blurred vision, eye discomfort, eye irritation, eye redness, increased intraocular pressure, lacrimation, mydriasis, punctuate keratitis

 • Cardiovascular disease: Use with caution in patients with cardiovascular abnormalities or hypertension.